laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The `$model->getOriginal()` method will now respect any casts defined on the model.
 Previously, this method returned the uncast, raw attributes.
+If you would to continue retrieving the raw, uncast values, you may use the `getRawOriginal` method instead.

 #### Route Binding